lowcoder-org/lowcoder/docs/build-plugins/develop-data-source-plugins.md

 The `actions` field defines the list of query actions supported by the current data source.
 Each field is described as follows:

 * `actionName`: the identifier of the action.
 Must be **unique** within the current data source definition scope.
-* `label`: the name of the action displayed in Openblocks interface.
+* `label`: the name of the action displayed in Lowcoder interface.
 *   `params`: The field list of the action configuration form, and the type `CommonParamConfig` is defined as follows:

     ```typescript